genomeud/SRA-ome/README.md

 If the NCBI T. contains all taxa known, the Kraken T. just lists the taxa that can be found.
 The Kraken T. maps foreach taxon the corresponding k-mers, fundamental in the classification process.<br>
 NB: The k-mers are not stored in our database.

+It is structured with two entities:
+ * **KrakenDatabase**: contains the metadata about the database version
+ * **KrakenRecord**: contains the list of all taxa present forall the database version related.
+   * it is a sublist of all taxa present in Taxon
+   * if a taxon is not present here then Kraken can't find it in the classification
+   * foreach taxon is written the total number of fragments present in the database, both directly and rooted in the taxon

 Foreach Kraken Taxonomy version used we save the information about the version and all the taxa.<br>
 As for now, we are storing just one version: Standard-16 of 2020-12-02.<br>